New formulas for moments of the multivariate normal distribution extending Stein's lemma and Isserlis theorem: Introduction

-Stein's lemma, \cite{stein}, \cite{liu}, is a well-known identity of the multivariate normal distribution, with applications in statistics, see e.g. \cite{zhang}, \cite{new_stein}.
-Stein's lemma is stated as follows. \begin{theorem}[Multivariate Stein's lemma] For an $N$-dimensional Gaussian random vector $\bm{X}$, with mean value vector $\bm{\mu}$ and autocovariance matrix $\bm{C}$, it holds true that
+Stein's lemma \cite{stein} is a well-known identity of the normal distribution, with applications in statistics, see e.g. \cite{brown}, \cite{zhang}, \cite{new_stein}.
+More specifically, it constitutes the starting point for the celebrated Stein's method on the distance between distributions, see e.g. \cite{chen2011}.
+For the case of a scalar random variable $X$ that follows the univariate normal distribution $\mathcal{N}(\mu,\sigma^2)$, Stein's lemma reads

-where $\mathbb{E}\left[\bm{\cdot}\right]$ denotes the average operator, and $\partial g(\bm{X})/\partial X_j$ is the partial derivative of $g(\bm{X})$ with respect to $X_j$ component. \end{theorem} \begin{proof} In Appendix \ref{A:stein}, we prove Stein's lemma using integration by parts. \end{proof} By Stein's lemma \eqref{eq:stein}, the presence of $m$th component inside the average is eliminated, with $\mathbb{E}\left[g(\bm{X})X_m\right]$ being expressed in terms of the averages of $g(\bm{X})$, and the averages of its first-order partial derivatives with respect to each of the components of $\bm{X}$.
-The topic of the present work is to generalize Stein's lemma, providing a formula of expressing the average $\mathbb{E}\left[g(\bm{X})X_1^{n_1}\cdots X_N^{n_N}\right]$ in terms of the averages of partial derivatives of $g(\bm{X})$.
-In the recent work \cite{mamis_stein}, we generalized the counterpart of Eq.~\eqref{eq:stein} for the univariate normal distribution, expressing the average $\mathbb{E}\left[g(X)X^n\right]$, where $X$ is a scalar Gaussian random variable, in terms of the averages of the derivatives of scalar function $g(X)$, up to the $n$th order.